 A small dog’s ancestral diet includes around 14% carbohydrates percent of total diet.

 The right diet for your cat can go a long way in the prevention of calcium oxalate in the urine.
-Dr. Elsey’s cleanprotein™ diet is 95% animal-based protein.
+Dr. Elsey’s cleanprotein™ diet is over 90% animal-based protein.
 This is important in that plant material is high in oxalate and it has been estimated that 10 to 50% of urinary oxalate is derived from dietary oxalate.